 Additionally, in June 1999, legislation authorized the State Treasurer to invest Commonwealth moneys in equity securities under a prudent person standard.
-A portion of the cash balance in each of the General, Motor License and Tax Stabilization Reserve Funds not immediately needed for disbursement is being managed by an investment advisor for such investments.
+A portion of the cash balance in each of the General and Motor License Funds not immediately needed for disbursement is being managed in separate investment accounts by an investment advisor for such investments.
+In addition, the common investment pool operated by the State Treasurer for the investment of operating funds of the Commonwealth maintains a portion of its investments in equity securities.
 The legislative authorization to invest in equity securities expires in December 2004 unless extended by the General Assembly.